Nutrition for Growth (N4G) commitment

 3. Multilateral partnership including SUN and with the World Food Programme (WFP).

-2. JICA seeks to further strengthen public-private partnerships (PPPs) working on improvement of all forms of malnutrition in reaching sustainable development goal 2 (SDG 2) with a total number of 3 nutrition-specific and -sensitive ongoing projects within JICA's PPP scheme, which also helps private companies to incorporate SDGs into their business strategies.
-Moreover, "Nutrition Japan Public Private Platform (NJPPP)", co-chaired by JICA and JAFIC (Japan Food Industry Center), was launched in 2016 to promote sustainable commercial business engaged in nutrition improvement activities of private sectors.
-The secretariat and JICA have been supporting its members to build their business models to address malnutrition and also offer JICA's PPPs scheme as another pathway to driving business for improved nutrition.
-Currently, the platform has held private-sector-driven work sessions divided into several thematic areas to help make commitments towards the Tokyo N4G Summit in 2021.
-NJPPP ongoing projects and a survey are as follows: 1.
-"Nutrition enlightenment activities applying block-chain technologies in workplace nutrition improvement in Cambodia" Project - applies a token system fully utilizing block chain to improve nutritional literacy and behavioral changes in a company; 2.
-Workplace Nutrition Project in Indonesia - provides nutrition-balanced meals through a catering company; 3. multi-micronutrient fortified rice in Cambodia - introduces fortified rice as a staple food in Cambodia; 4.
-"Development of Enlightening health checkup and Nutrition Improvement program in Viet Nam (site visit survey)" plans to introduce an innovative health check-up business model utilizing industry-government-academia-private technology and knowledge in Japan; 5.
-"A survey of workplace nutrition improvement projects through catering services in Myanmar" Project - A survey to select a factory to provide nutritionally balanced diets and nutrition education for better productivity of companies.
+2. JICA seeks to further strengthen public-private partnerships (PPPs) working on improvement of all forms of malnutrition in reaching sustainable development goal 2 (SDG 2) with a total number of ３ nutrition-specific and -sensitive ongoing projects within JICA’s PPPs scheme, which also helps private companies to incorporate SDGs into their business strategies.
+Moreover, “Nutrition Japan Public Private Platform (NJPPP)” co-chaired by JICA and JAFIC (Japan Food Industry Center), was launched in 2016 to promote sustainable commercial business engaged in nutrition improvement activities of private sectors.
+The secretariat and JICA have been supporting its members to build their business models to address malnutrition and also offer JICA’s PPPs scheme as another pathway to drive business for improved nutrition.
+These private-sector-driven work sessions divided into several thematic areas under NJPPP enabled many private companies and enterprises to make commitments at the Tokyo N4G Summit in 2021.

 Reported progress in previous Global Nutrition Reports indicates that commitment has been achieved